City-of-Helsinki/kukkuu/README.md

 - Run `python manage.py migrate`
 - Run `python manage.py runserver localhost:8081`
 - The project is now running at [localhost:8081](http://localhost:8081)

+#### Data fixtures

+- **Projects:** `python manage.py loaddata projects` to add a "mandatory year project" (for every year when the Kukkuu has been active).
+The projects needs to exist when children are added for the related year (generally the birth year is the project year).

 ### Keeping Python requirements up to date